 Homeowners who are in arrears on their mortgage should contact their lender, which will review any changes to their circumstances and discuss their options.

 The Financial Conduct Authority (FCA) guidance urges mortgage lenders to not consider commencing repossession proceedings unless they can ‘demonstrate clearly that the customer has agreed it is in their best interest’.

 On 2 June, the FCA announced that the current ban on repossession of homes will continue to until 31 October.

 You don’t need to have contracted or have been tested positive for the coronavirus to apply for a payment holiday.

 Payment holidays are available to any homeowners who are concerned about their ability to meet their mortgage repayments, for example due to a loss of work or other changes in their circumstances.

 - Find out more: our advice on the coronavirus

 Yes.
 You’ll still owe the bank the same capital amount as you do now, but interest will continue to accrue on this.
 This means it will take you longer and cost you a little more to clear your mortgage.

 With this in mind, homeowners who aren’t concerned about their ability to pay should continue with their repayments as normal.

-FCA guidelines published on 20 March clarified that lenders shouldn’t charge any additional fees to set up a payment holiday.
+The FCA has confirmed that lenders shouldn’t charge any additional fees to set up a payment holiday.